MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification.md

 After completing the data unification, you can optionally

-- [set up relationships between entities](relationships.md) to create sophisticated segments,
+- [set up relationships between entities](relationships.md) to create sophisticated segments
-- [enrich your data](enrichment-microsoft-graph.md) to get a wider range of insights about your customers,
+- [enrich your data](enrichment-hub.md) to get a wider range of insights about your customers
-- or [define activities](activities.md) from some of the ingested attributes.
+- [define activities](activities.md) from some of the ingested attributes

-> [!TIP]
-> Check out the following video: [Getting Started: Creating a Unified Customer Profile](https://youtu.be/oBfGEhucAxs).